jeff6times7/fogbugz/README.md

 To create the schema, you execute create.sql.
 There are scripts for dropping tables and deleting rows.

-To create the sqlite database, I do this:
+To create the sqlite database and schema, I do this:

     sqlite3 fogbugz.db
     sqlite> .read create.sql